cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 ## Set up your personal environment

-The script should have successfully completed and set up your environment.
+Ensure that the script completes successfully, it should print `Set up complete`

 ### <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> Validate your environment
 1. Can you fetch Kubernetes namespaces?